microsoft/web-attestation-sample/doc/uwa-spec.md

 where:
 * `sID` is the unique session identifier.
 * `rID` is the optional unique refresh identifier.
+* `kid` is the key identifier of the Issuer parameters to use.
 * `TI` is the base64 encoding of the U-Prove Token Information field.
 * `msg` is a JSON object containing the cryptographic values of the first U-Prove issuance message (one shared values `sz`, and `sA` and `sB` arrays of length `N`).

 ### Second issuance message

-The User responds with the second issuance message of this form:
+The User stores or updates the `rID` value, retrieves the parameters identified with `kid` from the Issuer JWK set (if not available locally, then from `[ISSUER_URL]/.well-known/jwks.json`), validates the content of the Token Information field `TI` (checks that `iss` matches `[ISSUER_URL]`, `exp` is valid, and that `lbl` is one of the values specified in the parameters), and responds with the second issuance message of this form:
 ```
 {
     sID: string,